ankit-kothari/Data-Science-Journey/README.md

   [**My Blog Article**](https://www.linkedin.com/pulse/some-interesting-h1b-trends-insights-ankit-kothari)

-- [**H1B Data Dashboard using Dash and Plotly**](https://dash-app-h1bvisa.herokuapp.com/) A Dash plotly app/Dashboard which is hosted on heroku and can be used to determine various trends regarding H1B visa by selecting the Employer from the drop down visa.
+- [**H1B Data Dashboard using Dash and Plotly**](https://dash-app-h1bvisa.herokuapp.com/) A Dash plotly app/Dashboard which is hosted on heroku and can be used to determine various trends regarding H1B visa by selecting the Employer from the drop down menu.

 Tools: pandas, sqlite3, plotly, mapbox, data optimization, DASH, Heroku